 The most basic algebraic objects are called groups.
-Groups appear in many applications, in almost all disciplines of mathematics, in physics, chemistry and architecture, to mention a few.
-The Abel Prize in 2008 was awarded to John Thompson and Jacques Tits for their profound achievements in algebra and in particular for shaping modern group theory.
+Groups appear in many applications, in almost all disciplines of mathematics, in physics, chemistry and architechture, to mention some.
+The Abel Prize in 2008 was awarded to John Thompson and Jacques Tits for for their profound achievements in algebra and in particular for shaping modern group theory.
 One way of measuring the size of a group is to compute the growth of the group.
-We then start by a set of elements which generates the group.
+Then we start by a set of elements which generates the group.
 The growth measures the redundancy of this set.
 So a small group where we need a lot of different generators to describe the group has small growth.
 If the generators are by all means independent, the growth of the group is big.
 This is the case for the socalled free groups.
-The Abel Prize in 2009 was awarded to Mikhail Gromov, partly based on his work on the growth invariant of a group.
+The Abel Prize in 2009 was awarded to Mikhail Gromov, partly based on his work on the growth invariant of a group. [back]